 - Evaluation is conducted by the overseeing supervisor. - Informal feedback conducted on an as-needed basis. - Formal, written evaluation conducted annually, one-on-one with supervisor.

-The undersigned employee certifies receiving, reading, and understanding this job description document.
+Last Date Reviewed 3/4/2018 The undersigned employee certifies receiving, reading, a document.
+Employee Signature Supervisor or Administrative Designee